ChatGPT Resume Workflow: From Old to ATS-Ready

 • Have your raw achievement list ready — real numbers, real projects, real impact.
 The model cannot invent these honestly.

-• Decide on a target length: 1 page for under 10 years experience, 2 pages otherwise.
-Tell the model this up front.
+• Decide on a target length: 1 page for under 10 years of experience, 2 pages otherwise.
+Tell the model up front.

-• Pick a target ATS-friendly format: single column, no images, standard section headers.
-(Tables and columns get mangled.)
+• Pick an ATS-friendly format: single column, no images, standard section headers.
+Tables and columns get mangled.

 Step by step